 Indeed, we have treated many patients just like you, who have suffered from acute and chronic musculoskeletal pain, by using the most innovative, non-invasive treatments available.
-With the continuous advancements made in regenerative medicine throughout the past decades, there are many modern and proven treatment solutions for you pain.
+With the continuous advancements made in regenerative medicine throughout the past decades, there are many modern and proven treatment solutions for your pain.

-So What is EPAT?
+So What Is EPAT?

 EPAT stands for Extracorporeal Pulse Activation Technology.
 This treatment is one of the most advanced and highly effective non-invasive treatment methods approved by the FDA.